mgcrea/js-heaps-permutations/README.md

 ## Features

 This project provides an efficient TypeScript implementation of [Heap's algorithm](https://en.wikipedia.org/wiki/Heap%27s_algorithm) to generate all permutations of a given array.

 The implementation works with arrays of different data types and handles edge cases like empty arrays.

+This library also provides an unbiased shuffled implementation using [Fisher–Yates shuffle algorithm](https://en.wikipedia.org/wiki/Fisher–Yates_shuffle).

 - Built with [TypeScript](https://www.typescriptlang.org/) for static type checking with exported types along the library.